I remember when I first brought my guinea pigs home for the first time.

 It was a wet rainy day, and I was stuck in traffic for hours before I made it to the breeder’s house.

-After I’d collected my two piggies (they were even cuter in person!), I was worried about the amount of time they’d be in the car, especially as the congestion on the journey there still hadn’t shifted.
+After I’d collected my two guinea pigs (they were even cuter in person!), I was worried about the amount of time they’d be in the car, especially as the congestion on the journey there still hadn’t shifted.

 Fortunately, I’d set up their new cage weeks in advance, so I didn’t need to fuss around getting everything sorted when I got back home, causing my new pets further stress.